python-gino/gino-quart/README.md

 ## Older Quart Versions

 `gino-quart` requires a quart version higher or equal to quart `0.15.1` after the 1.1.2 release.
 This is caused by multiple breaking changes with, amongst other things, exception handling.
-You can still use `gino-quart` `0.1.1b5` for older version.
+You can still use `gino-quart` `0.1.1b5` for older Quart versions.

 ## Attribution